 Life with a Congenital Heart Defect

-If you have been to my blog recently then you are probably well aware that this week is Congenital Heart Defect Awareness Week.
-And if you read my blog you probably know that I myself have a congenital heart defect.
+If you read my blog, you probably know that I have a congenital heart defect.
 One reason I feel the need to share this information is because there needs to be more awareness about CHD and its impact on the child and on the family.

 I consider myself to be very blessed in these regards because even though my heart defect (Double Outlet Right Ventricle) was not detected until I was about six months old, I still survived.

-The surgery I had when I was ten (fontan surgery) really made me believe I was "cured."
+The surgery I had when I was ten (Fontan) made me believe I was "cured."
 I had so much more energy and could do all kinds of activities without getting sick with migraines.
 I felt like I had a whole new life.
-And the thing was, back in the 80s, the doctors believed that these fontan surgeries were some sort of cure.
-They had no research to tell them otherwise since heart patients who had the fontan in the 80s were the first children to have this type of surgery.
+And the thing was, back in the 80s, the doctors believed that the Fontan was some sort of cure.
+They had no research to tell them otherwise since heart patients who had the Fontan in the 80s were some of the first children to have this type of surgery.

 I was put on heart medication for the first in my life.
-I continued to have problems after that until I finally had another surgery - a revised fontan - when I was 25 years old.
-Three months later I had a pacemaker implanted for which I need to get a new battery for every four-five years.
+I continued to have problems after that until I finally had another surgery - a revised Fontan - when I was 25 years old.
+Three months later, I had a pacemaker implanted for which I need to get a new battery for every four to five years.

 Me after my last pacemaker battery change at Mayo Clinic

-I remember one time I ended up in the emergency room and the cardiologist on call was so excited because he had NEVER seen a person who had the fontan surgery done.
+I remember one time I ended up in the emergency room and the cardiologist on call was so excited because he had NEVER seen a person who had the Fontan.
 It did not make me feel very confident in him!

 St Mary's Hospital at Mayo Clinic which is where I had my fourth open heart